AJTJ/mempool/README.md

 ## Usage
 - `cargo bench`
-  - this runs all of the Criterion benches located in /benches (should take a minute or so)
+  - this runs all of the Criterion benches located in /benches (should take a minute or so).
+These benches use and compare all the mempool implementations.
   - To get a visualization of the benches afterwards open: `target/criterion/report/index.html`
 - `cargo run`
   - to run the server and access the endpoints
 - `cargo run --no-default-features --features mempool-btree`
-  - to run the server using the btree (or another future feature)
+  - to run the server using the btree (or another feature)
   - NOTE: feature flags located in Cargo.toml
 - `cargo test`
   - to test the default feature